How to Control your Robot Using Arduino and Hand Gestures

-Tired of controlling your robot with joystick ?
+Tired of controlling your robot with a joystick?
 Ever thought of controlling it with your hand gestures.
 I wish I could control everything with my hand gestures.
-Sitting on a chair and controlling things, like a BOSS.
+Sitting on a chair and controlling things like a BOSS.
 I loved the thought of it.
-So I finally came out with a cool DIY hand gestures controlled robot, which can follow the commands shown by hand.
+So I finally came out with a hand gesture controlled robot that can follow the commands shown by hand.
 Sounds crazy but I promise it’s very simple.

 Making a gesture control robot is actually very simple.
-This robot is a improvement of my another DIY project RC car using RF module.
+This robot is an improvement of another DIY project, an RC car using RF module.

-Here also the robot is divided into two session, Transmitter and Receiver.
-The Receiver circuit is same as that of the old post and there is a slight change in the transmitter circuit.
+The robot is divided into two sessions, Transmitter and Receiver.
+The Receiver circuit is same as the one in the RC car project and there is a slight change in the transmitter circuit.
 Here we need to program the transmitter circuit to send hand gestures as commands.
-I will be using an Arduino as the programming platform to recognise the hand gestures with an accelerometer sensor.
-So let’s start making. :)
+I will be using an Arduino as the programming platform to recognize the hand gestures with an accelerometer sensor.
+So let’s start making.

 - ADXL335 Accelerometer

 - RF transmitter receiver module

 - HT12E Encoder IC